scalar-labs/scalardb/docs/api-guide.md

         // transaction is committed successfully or not and retry it if it failed.
 How to identify a
         // transaction status is delegated to users return;
+      } catch (TransactionException e) {
+        // For other exceptions, you can try retrying the transaction.

+        // For `CrudConflictException` and `CommitConflictException` and
+        // `TransactionNotFoundException`, you can basically retry the transaction.
+However, for the
+        // other exceptions, the transaction may still fail if the cause of the exception is
+        // nontransient.
+In such a case, you will exhaust the number of retries and throw the last
+        // exception

+        if (transaction != null) {
+          try {
+            transaction.rollback();
+          } catch (RollbackException ex) {
+            // Rolling back the transaction failed.
+You can log it here }
+        }

+        lastException = e;
       }
     }
   }